LaWebcapsule/directus9/docs/reference/system/relations.md

 #### Meta

-Directus metadata.
+Directus9 metadata.
 Used to enable non-database relationship types

 `id` **integer**\
-Primary key of the metadata row in `directus_relations`.
+Primary key of the metadata row in `directus9_relations`.

 `many_collection` **string**\
 Name of the collection.
 Matches the top level `collection` field.